by

 And we all know this won't be the end of it.
 Great, we can make super-strong silk.
 Fine.
 But what about when some comedian scientist decides to make giraffe-aardvarks or something.
 Zoos and circuses around the world will be hiring bioengineering companies to make freak-show animals and cart them around for people to laugh at.

 Regulations must be set before these things happen.
-The government must look ahead, consider the possibilities, find out what scientists are considering and set regulations on how far they are allowed to go.End
+The government must look ahead, consider the possibilities, find out what scientists are considering and set regulations on how far they are allowed to go.This world is really getting sick and crazy!

 This will be every transgenic cat's dream, glow in the dark mice.
 Don't think for one moment that fluorescent humans aren't around the corner, mark my words...you'll see it, along with spider humans and every other godless monstrosity of mad scientists.
 Man's good intentions are often a Pandora's box.
 Even so, come Lord Jesus!